 International chef José Andrés founded World Central Kitchen (WCK) in 2010 to find creative solutions to feed hungry people, particularly in times of natural disasters.
 In the wake of Hurricane Maria, Chef Andrés and his team from WCK served “nearly 100,000 meals a day” in Puerto Rico (Gajanan, 2017, para.
 1).
 According to its website, WCK “is now active in dozens of cities around the country, providing over 160,000 fresh meals every day,” helping to relieve the burden on already overloaded food relief programs.

 There is another social benefit to the food programs being offered by WCK.
 Leveraging their vast network, WCK is helping to get restaurant staff back to work and the supply chain unstuck with the #ChefsForAmerica program. #ChefsforAmerica promises to purchase and distribute 1,000,000 meals from community restaurants to deliver locally across the country.
-This ecosystem approach to insuring that people are fed “is making a key connection between people who need meals and restaurant workers and drivers who need to earn a living” (para.
+This ecosystem approach to ensuring that people are fed “is making a key connection between people who need meals and restaurant workers and drivers who need to earn a living” (para.
 3).

 The Cincinnati Zoo, Cowboy Museum, and WCK are just a few examples of the capacity that nonprofits have to survive in the midst of a pandemic.
 These organizations demonstrate the capacities of an effective organization with their adaptability, leadership, management, and effective use of systems and resources.
 The question remains, how might the sector ensure that these, and thousands of other nonprofit organizations — many of whom are much smaller — are resilient enough to thrive as the nation considers opening up and moving toward recovery from the pandemic?